PHAECKE/simple_shell/README.md

-A Simple Shell Project done by Nomoya Magazi and Francis Amexo
+A Simple Shell Project done by Nomoya Magazi and Francis Amexo.